-Issuer Transocean Inc. Notes Offered principal amount of principal amount of principal amount of principal amount of \$\$ principal amount amount of \$\$ principal amount amount of \$\$ principal amount amount amount amount amount amount am We refer to the 2013 notes, the 2018 notes and the 2037 notes collectively as the "notes."
-Maturity Date March 15, 2013 for the 2013 notes.
+Issuer Transocean Inc. Notes Offered \$0.5 billion principal amount of 5.25% Senior Notes due 2013, which we refer to as the 2013 notes. \$1.0 billion principal amount of 6.00% Senior Notes due 2018, which we refer to as the 2018 notes. \$1.0 billion principal amount of 6.80% Senior Notes due 2038, which we refer to as the 2038 notes.
+Maturity Date We refer to the 2013 notes, the 2018 notes and the 2037 notes collectively as the "notes."
+March 15, 2013 for the 2013 notes.
 March 15, 2018 for the 2018 notes.
 March 15, 2038 for the 2038 notes.
 Interest Payment Dates March 15 and September 15.
 Ranking The notes will rank equally with all of our existing and future unsecured, unsubordinated debt and senior to any future subordinated debt.
 The notes will be effectively subordinated to all existing and future indebtedness of our subsidiaries.
-Optional Redemption We may redeem all or part of any series of the senior notes at any time prior to maturity at a price equal to 100% of the principal amount of the notes being redeemed plus accrued and unpaid interest and a "make-whole premium," as described under "Description of Notes - Optional Redemption".
+Optional Redemption We may redeem all or part of any series of the senior notes at any time prior to maturity at a price equal to 100% of the principal amount of the notes being redeemed plus accrued and unpaid interest and a "make-whole premium," as described under "Description of Notes - Optional Redemption."
 Certain Covenants The indenture relating to the notes contains limitations on our ability to incur debt secured by specified liens, to engage in sale/leaseback transactions and to engage in specified merger, consolidation, scheme of arrangement or reorganization transactions.
 No Listing of the Notes We do not intend to apply to list the notes on any securities exchange or include them in any automated quotation system.
 Concurrent Convertible Notes Offering Concurrently with this offering, we are offering up to \$6 billion aggregate principal amount of convertible senior notes (\$6.6 billion if the underwriters' option to purchase additional convertible notes is exercised in full), which we refer to as the concurrent convertible notes offering.

-Use of Proceeds We intend to use the estimated \$ billion of net proceeds from this offering, together with the estimated aggregate net proceeds of \$ billion from our proposed concurrent convertible notes offering and \$1.5 billion of borrowings under the 364-Day Revolving Credit Facility, to repay a portion of the outstanding borrowings under the Bridge Loan Facility, including loans by certain of the underwriters or their affiliates.
+Use of Proceeds We intend to use the estimated \$2.47 billion of net proceeds from this offering, together with the estimated aggregate net proceeds of \$5.94 billion from our proposed concurrent convertible notes offering and \$1.5 billion of borrowings under the 364-Day Revolving Credit Facility, to repay a portion of the outstanding borrowings under the Bridge Loan Facility, including loans by certain of the underwriters or their affiliates.
 See "Underwriting."
 Form of the Notes The notes will be evidenced by one or more global notes deposited with the trustee as custodian for The Depository Trust Company ("DTC").
 The global notes will be registered in the name of Cede & Co., as DTC's nominee.
 Risk Factors We urge you to consider carefully the risks described in "Risk Factors" beginning on page S-22 of this prospectus supplement, and on page 3 of the accompanying prospectus and under "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2006 and our Quarterly Reports on Form 10-Q for the quarters ended March 31, 2007, June 30, 2007 and September 30, 2007, which are included or incorporated by reference in this prospectus supplement or the accompanying prospectus, before making an investment decision.
 S-10